 - Included with any Gmail or Google account

-- Free for standard use
+- Google Drive is free for standard use

 - Backed by the power of the Google ecosystem